A Natural Introduction to Fine-Tuning: Acknowledgements

 \section{Acknowledgements}

 This paper was written as part of the course ``History and Philosophy of Science: Physics \& Astronomy'' at Ghent University.
 I would like to thank the lecturers: Johan Braeckman, Maarten Boudry, Sven De Rijcke and Maarten Van Dyck for presenting interesting topics.
-It proves that taking up such a course is fruitful for any scientist as you learn to think more critically about the meaning of science instead of just calculating.
+It proves that taking up such a course is fruitful for any scientist as you learn to think more critically about the meaning of science instead of only doing computations.
 Knowing its history is a valuable asset for future progression.
-Special thanks goes to Johan Braeckman for giving me his thoughts on earlier drafts, his insightful comments helped shape the paper, and his advice to publish this paper.
+Special thanks goes to Johan Braeckman for giving me his thoughts on earlier drafts, his insightful comments helped shape the paper, and his advice to try to publish this as a paper.